-• The Gross value of investments transacted during 2020/21 was £1.345Bn and there were no breaches of limits set within the TMSS during that period.
+• There were no breaches of limits set within the TMSS during the period.

 The Authority confirms compliance with its Prudential Indicators for 2020/21, which were set in February as part of the Authority's Treasury Management Strategy Statement.

 Compliance with Prudential Indicators